Ku Cheng-kang: Early Political career

 The brothers returned to China in 1926.
-In 1928, they fell in with Chen Gongbo and Ku Meng-yu to form the Reorganization Group, a faction led by Wang Jingwei.
+In 1928, they fell in with Chen Gongbo and Ku Meng-yu to form the Reorganization Group, a faction loyal to Wang Jingwei.

+In May 1927, Ku was appointed a member of the Preparatory Committee for the Central Political School, established under Chiang Kai-shek, and was charged with related organizational work.
+After the school opened, he served as Deputy Director of the Moral Training Department.
+Because Director Ding Weifen was unable to be present at the school to oversee daily affairs, Ku effectively managed the department’s work.
+Known for his oratorical skill and strong persuasive appeal, he gained considerable influence among the students.

+On 22 November 1927, during a public mass rally in Nanjing celebrating the Northern Expedition’s recent victories, Ku—representing the Central Political School—called on the crowd to “support Generalissimo Chiang’s reinstatement” and to “overthrow the Central Special Committee and the Western Hill faction.”
+Demonstrators then set out on a coordinated protest march.
+Troops aligned with the Western Hill faction intervened to halt the procession and opened fire, resulting in dozens of casualties.

 In 1928–1929, amid the intra-party power struggle between Chiang Kai-shek and Wang Jingwei, Ku Cheng-kang, then a member of the Reorganization Group, became directly involved in opposition to Chiang’s consolidation of power.
 Chiang and his close ally Chen Guofu announced plans to alter the selection of delegates to the Kuomintang’s Third National Congress, changing the process from elections held by local party branches to direct appointment by the central leadership, a move widely criticized as authoritarian.

 On 14 March 1929, Ku presided over a protest rally in Nanjing under the slogan “Oppose dictatorship, oppose centrally appointed representatives,” an event organized in line with the speeches delivered by Wang Jingwei and Chen Gongbo three days earlier, which called for resistance against Chiang Kai-shek’s attempt to centralize control of party representation.
 The demonstration was violently suppressed by police dispatched by Chen Guofu; Ku was reportedly beaten so severely that his life was nearly endangered.
 However, he was spared from imprisonment, reportedly due to the political connections of his elder brother, Ku Cheng-lun, who was an ally of Chiang Kai-shek.